jamesbvaughan/jamesbvaughan.com/content/posts/markdown-pandoc-notes.md

 #### In Vim

-The Vimwiki plugin makes it really easy to navigate through a bunch of Markdown notes.
+Vimwiki makes it really easy to navigate through a bunch of Markdown notes.
 I have an `index.md` that looks something like this:

 ```markdown